 20,000 Good Deeds

 WATCH: KINDNESS TO STRANGERS: EASY & IMPORTANT

-Helps us continue this effort year-round.
+Helps us grow this kindness effort.
 Click here to make a donation.

 Most people can't believe 20 years have past since the September 11, 2001 terror attacks in America.
 Immediately following, the world was united, saying "Never Forget."
 Kindness to strangers and community service were heightened across the world.

 In 2021, the world is polarized struggling through the pandemic, in need of compassionate action.